 “Uganda power!” the porters chimed back in unison, raising their cups of tea towards us.

 The next morning we began our summit attempt after a decent night’s rest.
 I was feeling marginally better at this point but still struggled to keep my energy up.
-Moses knew we’d be slow and had us start an hour before everyone else who caught up and passed us in no time.
-Once we were in the afro-alpine, the views opened up and we could see some of those strange plants that thrive only on the mountain.
+Moses knew we’d be slow and had us start an hour before everyone else.
+They caught up and passed us in no time.
+Once we were in the afro-alpine, the views opened up and we could see some of the strange plants that thrive only on the mountain.

 We trudged on for another couple hours through alternating fog and sunshine before finally gaining the summit.
 The Dutch couple and middle-aged couple that had both passed us had been there for almost an hour already.